Kevinpgalligan/SynacorVM/README.md

 ## Description
 An implementation of the [Synacor virtual machine](https://challenge.synacor.com/).
-Comes with a basic assembler (`assembler.py`), which features syntax sugar such as string printing, comments and memory labels.
-Here's an extract from an example 50-line FizzBuzz program (viewable in `examples/fizzbuzz.syn`).
+Comes with a basic assembler (`assembler.py`), which features sugar such as string printing, comments and memory labels.
+Here's an extract from an example 50-line FizzBuzz program (available in `examples/fizzbuzz.syn`).

 ```assembly
 ;;; Main